TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: Related Work

-\paragraph{Traveling Salesperson Problem (TSP)} The traveling salesperson problem (TSP) is a combinatorial optimization problem that aims to find the shortest possible route visiting all given destinations exactly once before returning to the origin, given a set of destinations and pairwise traveling costs among them.
+\paragraph{Traveling Salesperson Problem (TSP)} TSP is a combinatorial optimization problem that aims to find the shortest possible route visiting all given destinations exactly once before returning to the origin, given a set of destinations and pairwise travel costs among them.
 TSP has a long history in theoretical computer science and operations research and has been extended to robotics tasks such as order picking in warehouses and vehicle routing~\cite{matai2010traveling}.
-Various forms of TSPs have been studied with practical assumptions on agents (\eg, vehicles, unmanned aerial vehicles, or teams of such moving agents), including Dubins TSP~\cite{savla2005point}, stochastic TSP~\cite{adler2016stochastic}, variable-speed TSP~\cite{kuvcerova2021variable}, trajectory-based TSP~\cite{meyer2021trajectory}, and vehicle routing problems~\cite{braekers2016vehicle}.
-The proposed TSPPP can be viewed as a specific case of \emph{metric} TSPs, where traveling costs between destinations are given by the length of shortest possible collision-free paths and thus only satisfy the triangle inequality.
-Studies in this direction have been relatively limited~\cite{faigl2011application, babel2017curvature}, and no prior work has considered its path planning aspect, \ie, how to accurately and efficiently evaluate traveling costs in obstacle-rich environments.
+Recent work has attempted to extend machine learning techniques to solve Euclidean TSPs~\cite{graikos2022diffusion,xin2021neurolkh,zhang2021solving,jin2023pointerformer}.
+Various other forms of TSPs have also been studied with practical assumptions on agents (\eg, vehicles, unmanned aerial vehicles, or teams of such moving agents), including Dubins TSP~\cite{savla2005point}, stochastic TSP~\cite{adler2016stochastic}, variable-speed TSP~\cite{kuvcerova2021variable}, trajectory-based TSP~\cite{meyer2021trajectory}, and vehicle routing problems~\cite{braekers2016vehicle}.
+The proposed TSPPP can be viewed as a specific case of \emph{metric} TSPs, where travel costs between destinations are given by the length of shortest possible collision-free paths and thus only satisfy the triangle inequality.
+Studies in this direction have been relatively limited~\cite{faigl2011application, babel2017curvature}.
+No prior work has considered its path planning aspect, \ie, \emph{how to accurately and efficiently evaluate travel costs in obstacle-rich environments}\footnote{In parallel to this work, \cite{huang2023pke} has recently studied multi-goal path finding, a problem setting very close to TSPPPs.}.

 \paragraph{Diffusion Models} Diffusion models belong to a family of probabilistic generative models, which are capable of generating high-quality data through an iterative denoising process.
 This is achieved by progressively injecting noise to disrupt input data, and learning the reverse process that gradually reconstructs the original data back from complete noise (see \cite{yang2023diffusion} for an introductory survey.)
 Diffusion models have led to significant advances especially in image generation~\cite{rombach2022high,saharia2022photorealistic}, and have also begun to be used in robot learning for modeling environmental dynamics~\cite{janner2022planning,liang2023adaptdiffuser}.
-A recent work has attempted to solve Euclidean TSPs using diffusion models~\cite{graikos2022diffusion}.